 My approach when giving sessions is unique to each individual.
-I never use one modality or technique exclusively, but rather I allow myself to be guided and offer whatever is appropriate for you in the moment.
+I never use one modality or technique exclusively.
+Instead, I use whatever is appropriate for you and your unique situation in the moment.
 My approach has been informed by extensive training in several bodywork modalities, all of which approach Healing from slightly different perspectives.
 Below is a description of the the main modalities I incorporate regularly into my session work.

 Biodynamic Craniosacral Therapy

-When you experience biodynamic craniosacral therapy, your perspective can begin to shift through a felt-sense realization of the underlying Intelligence at work.
+When you experience biodynamic craniosacral therapy, your perspective can begin to shift through a felt-sense realization of the underlying Intelligence at work in your system.
 You can begin to tangibly experience, in your own body, the Intelligent organizing forces at work, as well as the quiet, still space that underpins them.
-Oftentimes, as part of the process, you will have direct experiences of your True Nature as well as insights about your suffering.
-The beauty of BCST is the emphasis on creating a space that allows for profound Healing.
+Oftentimes, as part of the process, you will have direct experiences of these formative forces as well as insights about your suffering.
+The beauty of BCST is that the emphasis is on creating a space that allows for profound Healing.

 For those who are interested in a more in-depth discussion, you may also enjoy the following 8-mintue video which gives a detailed description of biodynamic craniosacral therapy from the perspectives of one of my teachers, John Chitty, RPP, BCST, from the Colorado School of Energy Studies:

 And for an even more detailed description of this therapy, you may also enjoy reading this 12-page article (also by John Chitty):